jeffpar/pcjs.v1/blog/2014/10/26/README.md

 0x80000080.

 The safest way to write a 32-bit constant like 0x80000080 is "0x80000080|0", which will produce -2147483520.
-If you write all your negative 32-bit constants that way, then you won't have to resort to 33-bit addition and potential floating point operations.
+If you write all your negative 32-bit constants that way, then you won't have to resort to using either unsigned right-shifts or 33-bit addition, which in turn avoids the use of floating point values.

 To continue the fun, try setting bit 0 of 0x80000000, which should give you 0x80000001: